yxlin/ggdmc/README.md

 Lin, Y.-S. (in preparation).
 Tutorial on Bayesian cognitive modeling.

 ## Contributors
-The R documentation, tutorials, C++ codes, parallel computation in OpenMP, new genetic algorithm, and R helper functions and R packaging are developed by Yi-Shin Lin.
-DMC is developed by Andrew Heathcote (Heathcote et al., 2018).
+The R documentation, tutorials, C++ codes, parallel computations, new genetic algorithm, R helper functions and R packaging are developed by Yi-Shin Lin.
+DMC is developed by Andrew Heathcote (Heathcote et al., 2018), where you may find more different and intersting models.

-One aim in designing _ggdmc_ is to read objects from DMC, so it shares many similarities with the DMC.
-They have few differences.
-For example, the theta and phi arraies are npar x nchain x nmc.
-DMC uses nchain x npar x nmc.
-The matices of log_likelihoods and summed_log_prior are nchain x nmc.
-DMC uses nmc x nchain.
-Remember to tranpose or flip the matices or arraies.

 Please report bugs to [me](mailto:yishinlin001@gmail.com).